Romea/alpo/alpo_description/README.md

 # 1 Overview #

-This package contains the description of fat and slim alpo robots
+This package contains the description of fat and slim alpo robots and to display them

 # 2 Package organization #

 This package is organized into subdirectories as follows:

-  - urdf/ contains (xacro representations of) urdf descriptions of fat and slim alpo robots.
+  - urdf/ contains xacro representations of fat and slim alpo robots.

+  - ros2_control/ contains urdf configuration for ros2 controller

-  - config/ contains characteristic of each robot:
+  - config/ contains characteristics of each robot and teleop configuration

-    - chassis
-    - kinematic
-    - odometry
-    - joints and links names

-   - meshes/ constains meshes of chassis
+  - meshes/ contains meshes of chassis

   - launch/ contains scripts to display robots and test joints

+  - python/ contains a python module able to create urdf for each robot